 Above: Many Australians were forced to divert 30% or more of their disposable income to servicing their loan.

-Updated figures for the September 2024 quarter show smaller rises in living costs for most Aussies.
-Falling fuel and electricity prices made a difference.
+The latest figures for September 2025 show smaller rises in living costs for most Aussies.
+Falling health, insurance and interest costs made a difference.

 Expert Tip.